Rechain-cr/chenrui.github.io/_pages/about.md

 I specialize in drug delivery, innovative drug discovery, 3D printed drugs and other research.

-If you are looking for any kind of academic collaboration, please feel free to email me at szylianran@163.com.
+If you are looking for any kind of academic collaboration, please feel free to email me at anranli@stu.cpu.edu.cn.

 If you want to know more about me, here is my [CV](/CV.pdf).